JonathanMcCaffrey/jonathanmc/src/content/frontpage/about.md

 </style>

-**Jonathan McCaffrey** is the **Customer Success Lead** on the BaaS project brainCloud.
-By extension, he is also a developer at bitHeads, a tech company working on custom solutions for enterprise applications.
+**Jonathan McCaffrey** is a software developer on the [brainCloud](https://getbraincloud.com/) project at bitHeads, a tech company working on custom solutions for enterprise applications.
 He loves tools and will try to fix a problem with a premade solution so more time can be spent making more solutions, and is currently addicted to LinkedIn Learning videos.
 He is also a co-organizer and routine visitor the Ottawa Unity User Group, and needs to give more tech talks.

 <a href="https://github.com/JonathanMcCaffrey" class="fa fa-github"></a>
 <a href="https://www.facebook.com/jonathan.mccaffrey.50" class="fa fa-facebook" ></a>